harupu/Serverless-Asset-Management/README.md

-# Windows-Asset-Management
+# Serverless-Asset-Management
-This enables you to manage Windows Defender and Windows Update on PCs of your organization.
+This enables you to manage your anti-virus (Windows Defender, ClamAV), Windows Update on PCs and Macs of your organization.

 # How to setup